-9. The Supplier Diversity Outreach Program will notify the Board and appropriate committees of any substantive changes to the Standard Operating Procedures.
-A substantive change is any change that alters the responsibilities, roles, duties, process or procedures for the administration of this policy in a material way.
+I. The EDDC Department will notify SBBC and appropriate School District advisory committees of any substantive changes to the Standard Operating Procedures.
+A substantive change is any change that alters the responsibilities, roles, duties, processes, or procedures for the administration of this Policy in a material way.
 Minor alterations to timeframes for the performance of tasks and duties under the Standard Operating Procedures shall, in general, not be deemed to be substantive changes.
 Similarly, changes to the Standard Operating Procedures that are intended merely as more detailed clarifications of existing Standard Operating Procedures shall not be considered to be substantive changes.
-However, to the extent there is any uncertainty as to whether a change to the Standard Operating Procedures is substantive or material; the SDOP shall err on the side of providing notification of such changes to the Board and appropriate committees.
+However, to the extent there is any uncertainty as to whether a change to the Standard Operating Procedures is substantive or material, the EDDC shall err on the side of providing notification of such changes to SBBC and appropriate School District advisory committees.

-C. Scope and Exclusions / Definitions - Supplier Diversity Outreach Program
+III.
+Scope and Exclusions / Definitions - Supplier Diversity Outreach Program

-- 1. This Policy shall apply to all solicitations and awards of contracts for the purchase of services, goods, or supplies that are awarded by, or on behalf of, the School Board; including, but not limited to, every contract or other agreement between the School Board and any governmental agency, quasi-governmental agency, corporation, vendor, or contractor, under which the agency, corporation, vendor, or contractor directly or indirectly receives any fiscal assistance or remuneration from the School Board for the purpose of contracting with businesses to perform construction, renovation, maintenance or other services, or for the purpose of directly or indirectly purchasing goods or commodities for use by the School District.
-As such, the School Board shall require the agency, corporation, vendor, or contractor to comply with this Policy in the solicitation, the award, and administration of that contract or agreement, provided; however, that the following categories of contracts shall be excluded from the scope and application of this Policy: - a.
-Any expenditure for purchases with a value that is less than \$5,000 and that are not competitively bid as stated in Section B, of Policy 3320; - b.
-Contracts for the purchase of goods or supplies of a unique nature for which the District's Procurement & Warehousing Services Department determines and confirms there is only a sole source of supply; - c.
-Contracts for electricity or water and sewage services from a municipal utility district or governmental agency; - d.
-Emergency contracts for goods or supplies that the Superintendent or designee determines are necessary for the preservation of public health or safety and whose immediacy of need is so great that it is impractical for the School District to apply the terms of this Policy to the contract; - e.
-Contracts for the District's lease or purchase of real property where School District is lessee or purchaser; and - f.
-Contracts for personal services involving the unique abilities or style of a particular individual.
+- A. This Policy shall apply to all solicitations and awards of contracts for the purchase of services, goods, or supplies that are awarded by, or on behalf of SBBC, including, but not limited to, every contract or other agreement between SBBC and any governmental agency, quasi-governmental agency, corporation, vendor, or contractor, under which the agency, corporation, vendor, or contractor directly or indirectly receives any fiscal assistance or remuneration from SBBC for the purpose of contracting with businesses to perform construction, renovation, maintenance or other services, or for the purpose of directly or indirectly purchasing goods or goods for use by the School District.
+As such, SBBC shall require the agency, corporation, vendor, or contractor to comply with this Policy in the solicitation, the award, and administration of that contract or agreement, provided, however, that the following categories of contracts shall be excluded from the scope and application of this Policy: - Contracts for the purchase of goods or supplies of a unique nature for which the School District's Procurement & Warehousing Services Department determines and confirms there is only a sole source of supply; - 2.
+Contracts for electricity or water and sewage services from a municipal utility district or governmental agency; - 3.
+Emergency contracts for goods or supplies that the Superintendent or designee determines are necessary for the preservation of public health or safety and whose immediacy of need is so great that it is impractical for the School District to apply the terms of this Policy to the contract; - 4.
+Contracts for the School District's lease or purchase of real property where School District is lessee or purchaser; and

+5. Contracts for personal services involving the unique abilities or style of a particular individual.